Edible Flowers

 Fennel Blossoms

-Fennel flowers are small and yellow.
-They have a sweet, licorice flavor.
-They are used to decorate desserts and savory dishes.
-Fennel flowers can also be infused in syrups and oils.
-They pair well with citrus and seafood dishes.
+Fennel flowers are small, yellow, and carry a sweet licorice flavor.
+They decorate both desserts and savory dishes well, infuse syrups and oils with their character, and pair particularly well with seafood and citrus dishes.

 Chrysanthemums